 The coffee enema is a medical procedure that was listed in the Merck Medical (the how to do it for doctors) until 1977.
-Although some doctors now would have you believe that this is weird alternative medicine, this certainly is not the case.
-It is an established medical technique now as it was then.
-Coffee enemas are a key component of the Dr. Max Gerson MD protocol and these enemas are advised to patients of the Integrated Medicine Practice whenever liver detoxification pathways need to be enhanced.
+Although some doctors now would have you believe that a coffee enema is weird alternative medicine, such an attitude throws the baby out with the bathwater.
+It is a valuable medical technique now as it was then.
+Coffee enemas are a key component of the Dr. Max Gerson MD protocol, as well as later the Dr. William Kelley DDS MS protocol.
 It is highly effective, very cheap but not always practical.
-Some patients reject this approach as they cannot overcome their prudeness.
+Some people reject this approach as they cannot overcome their prudeness.

 How do coffee enemas work?

 The coffee enema (coffee implant & retention enema) has one and only one purpose, that of lowering serum (blood) toxins.
 It involves the rectal administration of a small amount of drip-ground, boiled and then lowered-to-body-temperature organic (ideally green) coffee into the sigmoideum and is left in situ for upto a maximum of 15 minutes.
 The palmitic acid in coffee promotes the activity of Glutathione-S-Transferase (GST) which activity is increased to some 600% (in hepar) to 700% (in duodenum) over and above the norm due to the coffee enema [National Research Council; Diet, Nutrition, and Cancer.
 National Academy Press; 1982:15-7,15-8].
 Roasted coffee has about 50% less glutathione-S-transferase-stimulating effect than green coffee, according to research by Lam, Sparnins and Wattenberg [Cancer Res.
 1982;42:1193-1198].
 It is the entero-hepatic circulation that allows the palmitic acid of the coffee to reach the liver.